jembi/md-form-builder/README.md

 }
 ```

-The calcuateBMI function looks like the below function.
+The calculateBMI function looks like the below function.
 This function needs to be assigned to the 'execute' property to run successfully
 ```
 var calculateBMI = function (params) {
   if (params.weight && params.height) {